Norkart/Leaflet-MiniMap/readme.md

 `autoToggleDisplay:` Sets whether the minimap should hide automatically if the parent map bounds does not fit within the minimap bounds.
 Especially useful when 'zoomLevelFixed' is set.

+`aimingRectOptions:` Sets the style of the aiming rectangle by passing in a [Path.Options object](http://leafletjs.com/reference.html#path-options).
+(Clickable will always be overridden and set to false.)

+`shadowRectOptions:` Sets the style of the aiming shadow rectangle by passing in a [Path.Options object](http://leafletjs.com/reference.html#path-options).
+(Clickable will always be overridden and set to false.)

 ###Translation strings

 These are not passed as options, but are overridden in a subclass.
 To do general translation overrides take a look at the german example sourcefile.